Wall Street sets records on trade progress optimism

 By Chuck Mikolajczak

-Nov 25 (Reuters) - Each of Wall Street's three major averages kicked off the trading week by closing at records on Monday as signs pointed to progress between the United States and China on a trade truce, while a round of merger deals also helped buoy sentiment.
+Nov 25 (Reuters) - Each of Wall Street's three major averages kicked off the trading week with record closes on Monday as signs pointed to progress between the United States and China on a trade truce, while a round of merger deals also helped buoy sentiment.

-A Chinese state-backed tabloid said Beijing and Washington were "very close" to an initial pact, which lifted trade-sensitive semiconductor stocks, including Applied Materials Inc AMAT.O, up 4.18% and Lam Research Corp LRCX.O, which gained 2.68%.
+A Chinese state-backed tabloid said Beijing and Washington were "moving closer to agreeing" to an initial pact, which lifted trade-sensitive semiconductor stocks, including Applied Materials Inc AMAT.O, up 4.18%, and Lam Research Corp LRCX.O, which gained 2.68%.
 The Philadelphia Semiconductor index .SOX jumped 2.43% and was on pace for its best day in just over three weeks.

 Nvidia Corp NVDA.O rose 4.89% and paced the gains on the chip index as Morgan Stanley upgraded its shares to "overweight" from "equal weight".